A kayak trip on Turkey Creek in Palm Bay combines the best of two outdoor treats – paddling and hiking.

 Once you’ve explored Turkey Creek Sanctuary, it’s an easy paddle with the current back to where you started.

-Planning your outing on Turkey Creek:
+Planning your outing to Turkey Creek Sanctuary:

 - Alex Goode Boat Launch, 1300 NE Bianca Drive